Skip to content

 TVT Study (5 years)Baerveldt 350 vs TLE+MMC (previously operated eyes)Cumulative failure rate: tube 29.8% vs TLE 46.9% (p=0.02)13)

-ABC/AVB pooled (5 years)Ahmed vs BaerveldtBaerveldt 13.2 mmHg vs Ahmed 15.8 mmHg (p<0.001) 15)
+ABC/AVB pooled (5 years)Ahmed vs BaerveldtBaerveldt 13.2 mmHg vs Ahmed 15.8 mmHg (p<0.001)15)

-Stallworth et al. conducted a systematic review and meta-analysis of 32 studies (1,221 eyes, 885 children) 3).
-The mean preoperative intraocular pressure was 31.8 ± 3.4 mmHg.
-The pooled mean intraocular pressure at 12 months postoperatively was 16.5 mmHg (95% CI: 15.5–17.6), with a success rate of 0.87 (95% CI: 0.83–0.91).
-At 24 months, the mean intraocular pressure was 17.6 mmHg, and the success rate was 0.77 (95% CI: 0.71–0.83).
+Stallworth et al. conducted a systematic review and meta-analysis of 32 studies (1,221 eyes, 885 children)3).
+The mean preoperative intraocular pressure was 31.8±3.4 mmHg.
+The pooled mean IOP at 12 months postoperatively was 16.5 mmHg (95% CI: 15.5–17.6), with a success rate of 0.87 (95% CI: 0.83–0.91).
+At 24 months, the mean IOP was 17.6 mmHg and the success rate was 0.77 (95% CI: 0.71–0.83).
 The success rate decreased to 0.54 at 48 months, 0.60 at 60 months, and 0.37 at 120 months.
 There was no significant difference in success rates between Ahmed and Baerveldt at 12 and 24 months.
 The most common complications were shallow anterior chamber (13.6%), hypotony (11.7%), and choroidal detachment (8.3%).
 Ninety percent of the studies used Ahmed, and data on Baerveldt in children are limited.

 A